 1. Arrive and find a parking space

 As you prepare to visit, you might like to know that most folks here dress pretty casually.
 If you are not familiar with where our building is located, you can find directions on the "Where to Find Us" page.
-There is a canopy over the front door of the building, and there are handicapped accessible parking spaces available on either side of that canopy.
+There is a covered drive-through at the front door of the building, and there are handicapped accessible parking spaces available on either side of that loop.
 A wheelchair ramp is also available on the left side when facing the building.

 2. Find a place for you and your family

 When you enter the front door you will find an entryway with stairs leading either up or down.
 The nursery and classrooms for children are downstairs and the worship space is upstairs.
 If you are arriving for the Worship Service at 10:00, come on upstairs.
 There is an information booth in the foyer with more information about the church, and the greeters can help answer any questions that you may have.
 Nursery care is available downstairs from the beginning of the service (children in Kingdom Kids, Pre-K through 2nd grade, start off upstairs with us and then are dismissed downstairs after the worship music is over).
 Once you are ready, come on in and have a seat.

 3. Worship with us